maybebyte/anthesis/freebsd-entertainment-center.md

    `tmux` session currently open.
 If not, it first tries to attach to an existing session, and creates a new session if that fails.

-### Compiling software
+### Compiling Kodi

-1. Alright, it's finally time to compile software.
+1. Alright, it's finally time to compile Kodi.

    Note: if you don't want to configure anything beyond what's already specified in `make.conf`, prepend `BATCH=1` to the below command.
 I